medius/DSPTools/README.md

 * A delta modulator
 * A sigma-delta modulator

 However, you can build one of your own with "New Schematic".
-It won't
+It won't be saved though.

 Quirks
 --------